rockettheme/docs/Docs/magento/start/install_magento.md

 Step 1: Download Magento
 -----

 There are two primary methods we recommend for downloading Magento.
-If you wish to start fresh with your own content and setup, you'll want to download the [official Magento Community Edition release][download] and start there.
+If you wish to start fresh with your own content and setup, you will want to download the [official Magento Community Edition release][download] and start there.

 You will be asked to create a user name and password before being able to download.
 Once you have done this, you can download Magento Community Edition free and apply it to your site without any additional registration required.